On the $H$-ring structure of infinite Grassmannians: Fredholm operators

 \section{Fredholm operators}

-For the sake of completeness we discuss how Fredholm operators can be placed in this context.
-It is instructive to see that how standard elements of Fredholm module theory come up in the context of virtual Grassmannians.
-See e.~g.~\cite{GVF} for comparison. \begin{point} \textbf{Connectors.} Suppose that $\xi,a\in\Psi_\Omega(\mathfrak A^+)$ such that $a$ is an idempotent and $\xi$ is an invertible element such that $\bar a^\xi\approx a$.
-In such a pair $[\xi,a\rangle$ we may call the first terms as the connector element, and the second term as the base idempotent (which is not a standard terminology).
+Here we discuss how Fredholm operators can be placed in this context.
+It is instructive to see how standard elements of Fredholm module theory come up in the context of virtual Grassmannians.
+See e.~g.~\cite{GVF} for comparison. \begin{point} \textbf{Connectors.} Suppose that $\xi,a\in\Psi_\Omega(\mathfrak A^+)$, $a$ is an idempotent, and $\xi$ is an invertible element such that $\bar a^\xi\approx a$.
+In such a pair $[\xi,a\rangle$, we call the first term as the connector element, and the second term as the base idempotent.
 We define the index